Southwestern Front (Soviet Union)

-The Southwestern Front was a front of the Red Army during the Second World War, formed thrice.
+The Southwestern Front (Юго-Западный фронт, ЮЗФ) was a front of the Red Army during the Second World War, formed thrice.

 It was first created on June 22, 1941 from the Kiev Special Military District.
 The western boundary of the front in June 1941 was 865 km long, from the Pripyat River and the town of Wlodawa to the Prut River and the town of Lipkany at the border with Romania.
 It connected to the north with the Western Front, which extended to the Lithuanian border, and to the south with the Southern Front, which extended to the city of Odessa on the Black Sea.

 Operational history

 The Southwestern Front was on the main axis of attack by the German Army Group South during Operation Barbarossa.
 At the outbreak of war with Germany, the Front was commanded by Mikhail Kirponos and contained the Soviet 5th, 6th, 26th, and 12th Armies along the frontier.
 16th and 19th Armies were in reserve behind the forward forces.
 These forces took part in the tank battles in western Ukraine and were surrounded and destroyed at the Battle of Uman and the Battle of Kiev (1941) in August and September 1941.
 Kirponos himself was killed during the Battle of Kiev.